Ryaee-Www/Ryaee-Www/README.md

 **Graduated from the Ohio State Univeristy, Department of Computer Science and Engineering**

-**Pursuing Master's degree in computer Science at Georgia Institude of Technology**
+**Currently pursuing Master's degree in computer Science at Georgia Institude of Technology**

 **Academic & work Email: ygu362@gatech.edu**